Common Knee Injuries in Sports

 2. Knee Ligament Injuries

 What people commonly call a “knee sprain” is usually an injury to ligaments in the knee.
 Ligaments are fibrous bands of connective tissue made up of collagen fibers that connect bone to bone.
-Knee ligament injuries can occur in many different sports, particularly through overuse, trauma, or sudden pivots.

 Anterior Cruciate Ligament (ACL)

-The ACL connects the femur to the tibia and controls rotation and forward movement of the shin.
+The ACL connects the femur to the tibia and controls the rotation and forward movement of the shin.
 ACL injuries occur when this ligament is sprained or torn.
-This is the most common sports-related knee injury because the ligament often tears when a person changes direction rapidly, slows down or stops suddenly, or lands from a jump incorrectly.
+This is the most common sports-related knee injury because the ligament tears when a person changes direction rapidly, slows down or stops suddenly, or lands from a jump incorrectly.

 Posterior Cruciate Ligament (PCL)